arras-energy/gridlabd/docs/Module/Pypower.md

 * `@` the cutoff value is not used for comparison.

-Note that the cutoff value is always used to identify the intercept point, i.e.,

-    $adjust = (source - cutoff) * slope$
+Note that the cutoff value is always used to identify the intercept point, i.e., $adjust = (source - cutoff) * slope$.

 ## Branch Objects